Families of Perfect Tensors: Results on

 This basis consists of 12 pairs of tensors of rank 6, and 9 pure imaginary tensors of rank 1.
-For each $j$, $e_j$ and $f_j$ form a pair, in the sense that they have the same support (set of rank 1 tensors $|ijkl\rangle$ that appear in the sum), and $e_j$ is pure real while $f_j$ is pure imaginary.
-Any two vectors in this basis have disjoint supports, unless they are a pair $(e_j,f_j)$. \end{prop normal}
+For each $j$, $e_j$ and $f_j$ form a pair, in the sense that they have the same support (i.e., the set of computational basis vectors $|ijkl\rangle$ that appear in the sum), and $e_j$ is pure real while $f_j$ is pure imaginary.
+Any two vectors in this basis have disjoint supports, unless they are a pair $(e_j,f_j)$.